AJABHIMANYU/Expense_tracking/README.md

-This is a expense tracking project made using Java SpringBoot.
+This is an expense tracking project made using Java SpringBoot.